 You would have known what passion there lies.

 An ardent fool?
 Maybe.

-For the past two years, she has been living in Delhi, away from home, where a new life brought alongside new adventures.
+For the past three years, she has been living in Delhi, away from home, where a new life brought alongside new adventures.
 And though there is nothing this life doesn’t offer; there are only few things that bring her as much pleasure as do the company of words.
 When in the left hand, her pen becomes a horse, riding her to the faraway lanes of imagination.

 As a victim to cupid’s arrows, she usually finds herself under love’s passionate spell.
 But soon enough is heartbroken too, and swears never to fall again.

 Take away the moon, the stars